 How platforms handle infrastructure drift reflects different philosophies about automation versus investigation.

-Scalr provides drift detection with cause analysis for understanding drift origins.
-The platform emphasizes visibility and drift investigation, reflecting a philosophy of understanding change before taking action.
+Scalr provides drift detection with clear visibility into what has changed.
+The platform emphasizes investigation, reflecting a philosophy of understanding a change before taking action.
 Drift detection runs remain free and don’t count against run quotas, encouraging frequent drift checks.

 9. AI and automation capabilities

-Both platforms apply AI to infrastructure workflows, but with different areas of emphasis.
+Both platforms apply AI to infrastructure workflows, with different areas of emphasis.

-Scalr focuses on developer-facing assistance during Terraform planning.
-Its AI-enriched plan output analyzes changes and surfaces recommendations to help developers interpret errors independently.
-This approach aims to reduce escalation to platform teams by supporting self-service troubleshooting.
+Scalr focuses on developer-facing assistance during planning.
+Its AI-enriched plan output analyzes changes and surfaces recommendations, helping developers interpret errors on their own and reducing escalations to platform teams.

 10. Configuration management integration